 CIMAM, International Committee for Museums and Collections of Modern Art, holds its 2017 Annual Conference in Singapore, 10-12 November 2017.
 Grants are restricted to modern and contemporary art museum or collection directors and curators in need of financial help to attend CIMAM’s Annual Conference.
 Researchers and independent curators whose field of research and specialization is contemporary art theory, collections and museums are also eligible.
 Applicants should not be involved in any kind of commercial or for profit activity.
 Deadline: 30 June 2017.

 RESEO is seeking a dynamic freelance Membership Co–ordinator to research and communicate with existing and prospective RESEO members throughout Europe.RESEO is also seeking a committed, enthusiastic and energetic freelance project manager to produce the RESEO Bern Conference in 2018.
 Respective deadlines: 16 and 30 June 2017.

 The scholarship holders are getting the chance to gain new experiences and are encouraged to develop their own artistic characteristics with new forms of expression.
 The Pina Bausch Fellowship is not a project fund, nor is it aimed at the development of new pieces.
 The Fellowship is promoted internationally.
 It has no age-restrictions and aims at single artists from the fields of dance and choreography (dancers and choreographers).
 Deadline: 15 September 2017.

-The Roberto Cimetta Fund and the Valletta 2018 Foundation relaunch a call for application to foster mobility in the Euro-Mediterranean region.
+The Roberto Cimetta Fund and the Valletta 2018 Foundation relaunch a call for applications to foster mobility in the Euro-MENA region.
 The aim of the travel must show potential impact on the arts sector in a concrete, localised context.
-Deadline: 31 March 2017.
+Deadline: 30 June 2017.